PACELC Theorem: Latency vs Consistency Trade-offs

 Learn how gossip protocols enable scalable state sharing in distributed systems.
 Covers epidemic broadcast, anti-entropy, SWIM failure detection, and real-world applications like Cassandra and Consul.

-Consistency Models in Distributed Systems: A Complete Guide
+Consistency Models in Distributed Systems: Complete Guide

 Learn about strong, weak, eventual, and causal consistency models.
-Understand read-your-writes, monotonic reads, and how to choose the right model for your system.
+Understand read-your-writes, monotonic reads, and picking the right model for your system.